AlabasterRig/FallGuySurvival/Notes.md

 # References
-1) The Save Game Functionality is a copy of and even a slight variation of Tom Looman's Tutorials.
+1) The Save Game Functionality is a copy of and even a slight variation of Tom Looman's tutorials.
    This is a link to [Tom Looman's Tutorial](https://www.tomlooman.com/unreal-engine-cpp-save-system/).

 2) The BP_IconGenerator is a copy of Unreal University tutorial.
    This is the link to [Unreal University's Tutorial](https://www.youtube.com/watch?v=EpthBJJ9S-o).

+3) The Fire VFX is a direct copy of Gabriel Aguiar Prod. tutorial.
+   This is the link to [Gabriel Aguiar Prod.
+Tutorial](https://www.youtube.com/watch?v=OnxiEY3Khow).